callegarinelson/Orbital-Resonances/Description.md

 "individual.f"  is a software written in Fortran code that generates the data to construct the orbit of the satellite given in Figure 3 in "Callegari and Rodríguez: The orbit of Aegaeon and the 7:6 Mimas-Aegaeon resonance.
 Celestial Mechanics and Dynamical Astronomy (2023) 135:21".
 The data consists of the orbital elements obtained numerically of a satellite similar to the current Aegaeon,  and perturbed by several bodies (Mimas, Enceladus, Tethys, Dione, Rhea, and Titan), plus the field of the non-spherical shape of the out-of-round Saturn.

 "xyz-geometric.f" is a software written in Fortran code that transforms the rectangular coordinates of the integrated satellites in the so-called 'geometric orbital elements'.
 It is linked to "individual.f" to generate the plots given in Figure 3.
+This software is the property of Tadashi Yokoyama.

 "fft.f"  is a software written in Fortran code that generates the data to construct the spectra given in Figure 2 (bottom line) in Callegari and Rodríguez (2023).
 It applies an algorithm of the "Fast Fourier Transform" to the current orbit of a body similar to Aegaeon, obtained numerically by the main code "individual.f".